Jimmy Mann (footballer)

-James Arthur Mann (born 15 December 1952, Goole, Yorkshire) is an English retired footballer who made over 230 appearances in the Football League as a midfielder predominantly for Bristol City.
+James Arthur Mann (15 December 1952 – May 2026) was an English footballer who made over 230 appearances in the Football League as a midfielder, predominantly for Bristol City.

 Career

 Jimmy Mann began his career at Leeds United.
-He joined Bristol City in 1974 and gained renown as a skillful attacking midfielder who played a role in the Robins' promotion to the First Division under Alan Dicks in 1976.
-Mann scored a spectacular long-range goal for Bristol City against Nottingham Forest in the First Division in 1979.
+In 1974, he joined Bristol City and played a role in the Robins' promotion to the First Division under Alan Dicks in 1976.

 He remained at Bristol City until the 1981–82 season, when he left the club as one of the "Ashton Gate Eight".
 Brief spells at Barnsley, Scunthorpe United and Doncaster Rovers followed before moving into non-league football with Goole Town and Bentley Victoria.

-After retiring from football Jimmy Mann returned to hometown Goole as a mobile security officer for Securicor, then as a Co-op milkman and from 1994 a marine operator at Goole Docks.
+After retiring from football, Mann returned to hometown of Goole as a mobile security officer, then as a milkman.
+In 1994, he became a marine operator at Goole Docks.

+Personal life and death

+Mann was born in Goole, Yorkshire, on 15 December 1952.
+He died in May 2026, at the age of 73.